holochain/dev-camp-test/README.md

+# Deprecated

+**There is an equivalent of this repository which is designed for the modern "holochain-rust" version of Holochain.
+It should be used instead: [dev-camp-tests-rust](https://github.com/holochain/dev-camp-tests-rust)**

-# Learn basic Read, Write, and Validation capabilities on Holochain
+## Learn basic Read, Write, and Validation capabilities on Holochain
 This repository can be used for learning some of the basic read/write capabilities of Holochain.

 It uses a pattern known as "test-driven development", which means that there are "tests" predefined.
 It attempts to call a function, passes an example input, and expects a particular output.
 Your job is to complete the code within the functions so that they succeed rather than fail.